dmitrymalakhov/react-bullet-holes/README.md

 # react-bullet-holes

+Awesome ErrorBoundary.
 Show errors of React components where they occurred.

 ![react-bullet-holes](docs/demo.gif)